cardwing/Codes-for-Lane-Detection/README.md

 # Codes-for-Lane-Detection
-Codes for the CNN-based lane detection models. (expected release date: 2018.11.20)
+Codes for the CNN-based lane detection models. (expected release date: 2018.11.20, working in progress)

 ### Timeline
 I will release the torch code in 2018.11.20.
 Tensorflow and pytorch version of the model will be released thereafter.